skip to Main Content

 Return to Articles

-Summertime in the Southwest is often characterized by scorching temperatures and dry conditions, which often pose a considerable risk for employee safety, particularly those in the construction industry.
-During this season, the region experiences hot and arid weather, with temperatures often soaring above 100°F. This heat can create a challenging environment for outdoor work and, if not appropriately managed, pose many health and safety risks.
+Summertime in the Southwest is often characterized by scorching temperatures and dry conditions, which pose a considerable risk to employee safety, particularly those in the construction industry.
+During this season, the region experiences hot and arid weather, with temperatures often soaring above 100°F. This heat can create a challenging environment for outdoor work and, if not appropriately managed, poses many health and safety risks.
 As a result, protecting the safety and well-being of construction industry workers operating heavy equipment is paramount.

-In this article, we will explore essential safety tips to mitigate heat-related risks, promote employee safety, and ensure a productive and healthy work environment amid the sweltering heat of summer in the Southwest.
+In this article, we will explore essential safety tips for mitigating heat-related risks, promoting employee safety, and ensuring a productive and healthy work environment in the Southwest’s sweltering summer heat.

 1. Develop A Comprehensive Summer Safety Plan

-First and foremost, you must implement a comprehensive heat illness prevention plan to not only protect workers from the scorching heat, but to also ensure that a proper hazard communication plan is installed in the workplace.
+First and foremost, you must implement a comprehensive heat illness prevention plan to protect workers from the scorching heat and ensure that a proper hazard communication plan is installed in the workplace.
 The plan should contain the following:

 • Proper training and capacity development: The most crucial step in any safety plan is promoting awareness and fostering capacities to assess, respond, and address underlying risks.
-Heat safety and first aid training must be facilitated to educate employees about the symptoms of heat-related illnesses (i.e., dizziness, fatigue, confusion) and how to recognize the signs and undertake timely response measures.
+Heat safety and first aid training must be facilitated to educate employees about the symptoms of heat-related illnesses (e.g., dizziness, fatigue, and confusion), how to recognize the signs, and how to undertake timely response measures.

 • Conduct regular safety meetings: A summer safety committee led by a designated safety officer should hold frequent meetings to update and discuss potential hazards, safety protocols, and emergency protocols.
 These meetings should also reinforce the importance of adhering to safety guidelines, including heat illness prevention measures.

-• Knowledge is crucial: The designated safety committee should monitor local weather forecasts and heat advisories to stay informed about high-temperature warnings or heat-related alerts in the area.
-They can also post relevant tips in accessible and conspicuous areas on the construction site to inform and remind workers to take necessary precautions.
+• Knowledge is crucial: The designated safety committee should monitor local weather forecasts and heat advisories to stay informed about the area’s high-temperature warnings or heat-related alerts.
+They can also post relevant tips in accessible and conspicuous places on the construction site to inform and remind workers to take necessary precautions.
 Keep in mind that all hazard communication must comply with local regulations.

 • Install reporting and feedback mechanisms: Create an open environment where workers feel comfortable reporting any heat-related symptoms or concerns promptly.
-Encourage immediate reporting to the designated safety officer and/or committee.
+Encourage immediate reporting to the designated safety officer and committee.

-• Encourage a buddy system and peer monitoring: Relevant to fostering an open work culture, workers should be encouraged to look out for one another and keep track of each other’s well-being.
+• Encourage a buddy system and peer monitoring: To foster an open work culture, workers should be encouraged to look out for one another and keep track of each other’s well-being.
 A concrete way to ensure this is to implement a buddy system where workers can monitor and support each other during their shifts.

 • Schedule intensive work during cooler hours: Organize the working schedule to mitigate heat-related risks as much as possible.
-Whenever possible, schedule heavy equipment operations during the cooler parts of the day, typically early mornings or evenings, to reduce exposure to extreme heat.
-For new employees or those returning after an extended absence, their schedules must be arranged to allow them time to acclimatize to the heat.
+Schedule heavy equipment operations during the cooler parts of the day, typically early mornings or evenings, to reduce exposure to extreme heat.
+New employees or those returning after an extended absence must arrange their schedules to allow them time to acclimatize to the heat.

-• Rest is essential: Establish a work/rest schedule that allows for frequent breaks in the designated shaded areas or air-conditioned rooms on the site.
-Encourage workers to rest in cool environments during their breaks.
+• Rest is essential: Establish a work/rest schedule that includes frequent breaks in designated shaded areas or air-conditioned rooms.
+Encourage workers to rest in relaxed environments during their breaks.
 Set up shaded rest areas on the construction site where workers can take breaks and seek relief from the sun’s heat.

 2. Provide Sun Protection